jeromebodart/exercice_data_gouv/README.md

 This work is a training to :
 - think and create a sql model
 - migrate, filter and exploit large data (+11 millions lines)
-- create a java crud interface adapt to interract with the new model

 The database choosed for this work can be found at :
  "BDD" : https://www.data.gouv.fr/fr/datasets/base-sirene-des-entreprises-et-de-leurs-etablissements-siren-siret-fin-le-30-avril-2019/#_